Green Wireless Network Scaling for Joint Deployment: Multi-BSs or Multi-RISs?: System Model and Problem Formulation

 \subsection{Problem Formulation}

-Conventional EE defined by the ratio of total throughput to total energy consumption fail to capture the traffic-capacity mismatch, and therefore overlook the fact that high aggregate capacity may still lead to poor performance if the capacity is poorly distributed \cite{mirahsan2015hethetnets}.
-To simultaneously considering the absolute capacity provision and spatial matching, in this paper we adopt the IREE metric which incorporates the JS divergence to explicitly quantify traffic-capacity mismatch.
+Conventional Energy Efficiency (EE) defined by the ratio of total throughput to total energy consumption fails to capture the traffic-capacity mismatch, and therefore overlooks the fact that high aggregate capacity may still lead to poor performance if the capacity is poorly distributed \cite{mirahsan2015hethetnets}.
+To simultaneously consider the absolute capacity provision and spatial matching, in this paper we adopt the IREE metric which incorporates the JS divergence to explicitly quantify traffic-capacity mismatch.
 Specifically, we can define the IREE by incorporating the traffic-capacity mismatch as follows.